MicroTiles: Color reproduction and resolution

 The system is capable of exceeding the NTSC specification for colour gamut by 115%.
 Because the LED light engine has a saturated color output, the image appears to be about 25% brighter than a similar lamp-based projector with the same lumen output.
 This is due to the Helmholtz–Kohlrausch effect.
 According to Mike Perkins, the subjective effect of this is that the purer colors from MicroTiles are punchier, more vivid, and more engaging.

 Each tile is 16" × 12" (408 mm × 306 mm) and has a native resolution of 720 × 540 with a pixel pitch of 0.57 mm.
 The total resolution of the display can be a maximum of the sum of the native resolutions of each tile.
 Lower input resolutions are automatically up-scaled to fill the display area, which effectively increases the pixel pitch of the image displayed.

 Self-configuring

 Each tile has microprocessor control to communicate with neighboring tiles to auto-adjust and balance both the color and brightness across all the tiles in the display.
 An electronic control unit (ECU) talks to each tile and creates an internal map of each tile position, and scales the video input across the whole display.
 This eliminates the need for calibrating the display manually.

 Maintenance

 The servicing of a MicroTile unit in a display has also been a primary design consideration.
 Servicing is done from the front, and all major components, including the light engine, can be replaced in 15 minutes or less.
 This can be carried out without shutting down or dismantling the rest of the display.
 The LED light source is rated at 65,000 hours lifespan to 50% brightness.
 This is the equivalent of the system running continuously for seven years.

-Technical details

-Projector engine

-The projector light engine is based on a Luminus Devices, Inc. PhatLight LED chipset and uses a TI DLP digital micromirror device.
-The short throw lens rear projects the image onto the removable tile screen.